 While picking out items for your future home is exciting, don't overwhelm yourselves by creating your wedding registry right after getting engaged.
 Still, you'll want to give your guests enough time to register in advance.
-Start the process 9-11 months prior to your wedding date to give your guests time to purchase gifts for the wedding and pre-wedding festivities like your bridal shower.
+Start the process 9 to 11 months prior to your wedding date to give your guests time to purchase gifts for the wedding and pre-wedding festivities (like your bridal shower!).

 Do you two throw the best patio parties?
 Does camping often fall into your weekend plans?
 Set aside a time during the wedding planning process to select items that are true to both of your lifestyles.

 When choosing your items, use a checklist to make sure you've included the essentials for each room.
 Don't feel obligated to skip out on certain things—in fact, it's okay to request more items than the number of guests you'll invite.
 Everyone has a different budget and shopping schedule, so it's courteous to offer more options that cater to a greater price range.

 Many registry services are all-encompassing from kitchen items to living room details.
 But if you can't decide between quality serveware at the department store and the vintage accent pieces from a local furniture designer, don't feel limited to just one place.
-Before choosing the most convenient stores for you, understand the benefits of each in terms of product selections, shipping and return policies.
+Before choosing the most convenient stores for you, understand the benefits of each in terms of product selections, shipping, and return policies.
 And if you end up deciding on more than one, keep it to two to three places to make your lives (and your guests' lives) easier.

-- If possible, visit the stores in person.
 While online wedding registry services make shopping a breeze, some products may require a little extra research to ensure the price reflects the quality.
 If you choose a service that has a store near you, plan a visit to get an idea of what the items look like in person and speak to a sales rep for any recommendations.

 Spreading the word of your wedding registry can be an awkward task.
-While adding it to your wedding invitations isn't considered appropriate, couples traditionally rely on their family and friends to spread the info via word of mouth instead.
-Now that a world of free wedding websites exists, you can use yours as an opportunity to directly communicate all the important details including a link to your registry.
+While adding it to your wedding invitations isn't considered appropriate, couples traditionally relied on their family and friends to spread the info via word of mouth instead.
+Now that a world of free wedding websites exists, though, you can use yours as an opportunity to directly communicate all the important details including a link to your registry.